 Also present at the conference is Vice President Becker (Kenneth Welsh: THE CASE OF THE WHITECHAPEL VAMPIRE [TV], TIMECOP).
 The Vice President is skeptical of this global warming nonsense and sees no need to implement the Kyoto Accords, which would reduce carbon dioxide output but cost hundreds of billions of dollars.

-After the meeting Jack is approached by fellow scientist Terry Rapson (Ian Holm: ALIEN, THE LORD OF THE RINGS).
+After the meeting Jack is approached by fellow scientist Terry Rapson (Ian Holm: ALIEN, THE FIFTH ELEMENT, THE LORD OF THE RINGS).
 Rapson runs a monitoring station in Scotland, which has been seeing some strange temperature drops in the ocean.

 Speaking of strange, very strange weather pops up all over the world (snow in India, giant hail in Tokyo, etc).
 It quickly goes from strange to catastrophic as a series of huge tornados devastate Los Angeles.
 Jack suspects that all the weird weather is connected but of course no one in the administration will listen.

 Meanwhile Jack's son Sam (Jake Gyllenhaal: DONNIE DARKO) flies off to New York to participate in an academic quiz competition, something he's doing mostly to be close to a girl he likes.
 We learn that Jack and Sam's mother Lucy (Sela Ward: THE FUGITIVE) are divorced and Jack has let his work take precedence over being a father to Sam.
 Wouldn't it be great if there was some way Jack could make up for his phoned-in parenting and reconcile with Sam?
 Or have I said too much?